lp-hub/localRAGOCR/README.md

 - Created & tested with Python 3.12, llama-cpp-python, LangChain,
 - FAISS, and Gradio.
 Works offline on Ubuntu with NVIDIA GPU (for
-- CUDA acceleration) and GGUF model
+- CUDA acceleration) and GGUF model.
+OCR scripts available.
+No djvu.

 #### Set up: